 Phew!
 This past month has been an action-packed adventure crammed full of highs and lows; stresses and joy.
 What I can tell you is as I’m writing this post, I have the biggest grin plastered across my face.
-It feels so good to be finished with my book and back travelling again!
+It feels so good to be travelling again!

 And damn, I loved that city.
 You never really hear much about Oslo when people talk about Norway, so I fully expected to find just another European city.
 But it wasn’t.